Black-tailed treecreeper

 The black-tailed treecreeper (Climacteris melanurus) is a species of bird in the family Climacteridae.
-It is endemic to north and northwestern Australia.
+It is endemic to north and northwestern Australia and is the only treecreeper species found throughout most of its range.
+It belongs to the genus Climacteris and is noticeably darker than the other members of the genus.

 Its natural habitats are temperate forests and subtropical or tropical moist lowland forests.